thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 ### Basic mapper

-A Basic mapper is able to merge external OAuth 2.0 user into ThingsBoard OAuth 2.0 user with a predefined set of rules.
+A basic mapper is able to merge external OAuth 2.0 user info object into ThingsBoard OAuth 2.0 user with a predefined set of rules.
 Configuration of this mapper done over [thingsboard.yml](/docs/user-guide/install/config/#thingsboardyml):

 ```bash